SalishSeaCast/docs/rivers/river_input.rst

 * For BC, maps of rivers can be found on the Atlas of Canada - `Toporama site <http://atlas.nrcan.gc.ca/site/english/toporama/index.html>`_.

-* For BC, maps of watersheds use to be available at ``http://www.env.gov.bc.ca/fish/pdf/prov_wsgs.pdf``.
+* For BC, maps of watersheds used to be available at ``http://www.env.gov.bc.ca/fish/pdf/prov_wsgs.pdf``.

 * In Washington, maps of watersheds are available `at this site <https://mywaterway.epa.gov/>`_.